gifflet/git-metrics-cloud-app/README.md

 ## 🚀 Demo

-Visit the live application at: [github-stats-cloud.pages.dev](https://github-stats-cloud.pages.dev)
+Visit the live application at [this link](https://git-metrics-cloud-app.pages.dev).

 ## 🛠️ Tech Stack